Partygate: Full timeline of government gatherings and fines

 The Metropolitan Police said it had concluded its Operation Hillman probe into rule breaches in Downing Street and Whitehall.

-The force has not said who has been given Fixed Penatly Notices (FPNs) but prime minster Boris Johnson has previously admitted he and his wife Carrie are among them, having received one fine each.
+The force has not said who has been given Fixed Penalty Notices (FPNs) but Boris Johnson has previously admitted he and his wife Carrie are among them, having received one fine each.

 Police said 53 fines were issued to 35 men and 73 fines were issued to 48 women.
 A total of 28 people were fined more than once, receiving between two and five FPNs.